sqlobject/sqlobject/docs/SelectResults.rst

    of calling ``list()`` on the generator to force execution and convert the results to a stored list.

-You can also slice select results.
+You can also slice SelectResults.
 This modifies the SQL query, so ``peeps[:10]`` will result in ``LIMIT 10`` being added to the end of the SQL query.
 If the slice cannot be performed in the SQL (e.g., peeps[:-10]), then the select is executed, and the slice is performed on the list of results.
 This will generally only happen when you use negative indexes.

-In certain cases, you may get a select result with an object in it more than once, e.g., in some joins.
+In certain cases, you may get a SelectResults instance with an object in it more than once, e.g., in some joins.
 If you don't want this, you can add the keyword argument ``MyClass.select(..., distinct=True)``, which results in a ``SELECT DISTINCT`` call.

 You can get the length of the result without fetching all the results by calling ``count`` on the result object, like